arviz-devs/ArviZ.jl/README.md

 [ArviZ](https://arviz-devs.github.io/arviz/) package for exploratory analysis of Bayesian models.
 It supports all of ArviZ's [API](https://arviz-devs.github.io/arviz/api.html), except for its `Numba` functionality.
+See ArviZ's API documentation for details.

 This package also augments `ArviZ` to enable conversion from [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl)'s `AbstractChains` type to `InferenceData`, which thinly wraps `arviz.InferenceData` and is used the same way.

-The package is meant to be used with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl), whose API is exported.
+The package is best used with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl).

 ## Installation